-Email Marketing
+B2B Sales GlossaryDefinition · Email Marketing

 Follow Up Email

-Understanding Follow Up Email in B2B Sales
+What Follow Up Email means in practice

-In B2B sales development, a follow up email is any outbound message sent after an initial touch-such as a cold email, call, demo, event, or form fill-to re-engage a prospect and progress them toward a meeting or deal.
+In B2B sales development, a follow up email is any outbound message sent after an initial touch, such as a cold email, call, demo, event, or form fill, to re-engage a prospect and progress them toward a meeting or deal.
 For SDR teams, follow up emails are the backbone of outbound cadences, ensuring no valuable account is dropped after a single unanswered message.

 Historically, follow up was largely ad hoc: reps manually sent reminder emails or “just checking in” notes whenever they remembered.
 Modern sales organizations have shifted to structured, data-driven sequences that define how many follow ups to send, at what intervals, and with what messaging based on buyer stage, persona, and engagement signals.
 Sales engagement platforms like Outreach and Salesloft now allow SDRs to automate these steps, while still adding one-to-one personalization.

 Follow up emails matter because most B2B prospects are busy, distracted, and often interested but not urgent.
-Studies show that 80% of sales require 5 or more follow ups, yet a majority of reps stop after one to two attempts, leaving pipeline on the table. storydoc.com Well-designed follow up sequences compensate for long buying cycles, multiple stakeholders, and competing priorities inside target accounts.
+Studies show that 80% of sales require 5 or more follow ups, yet a majority of reps stop after one to two attempts, leaving pipeline on the table.
+Well-designed follow up sequences compensate for long buying cycles, multiple stakeholders, and competing priorities inside target accounts.

 In practice, follow up emails serve several purposes: reminding prospects of prior outreach, answering questions raised in calls, sharing tailored content (like case studies or ROI calculators), confirming next steps, or reactivating stalled opportunities.
 SDRs use them early in the funnel to secure first meetings, while AEs use them deeper in the cycle to follow up on proposals, security reviews, or internal approvals.